Magnetism in Gemstones

 Separating Look-alike Garnets: Because most species within the Garnet Group show a Pick-up response, a magnetic wand is frequently not adequate to separate one type of Garnet from another.
 However, there are a few instances for which a magnet can be used to separate Garnets species that look alike.
 An example is orange Grossular Garnet (Hessonite) and orange Spessartine Garnet, two species that can be indistinguishable with the naked eye.
 Also, green Grossular Garnets such as Tsavorite and Merelani can look like green Andradite (Demantoid) Garnet.

 Differences in refractive index will separate these different Garnet species, but we can separate them faster with a portable magnetic wand.
 Orange Spessartine Garnets and green Andradite Garnets always show Pick-up responses.
 Orange Hessonite Garnets and green Grossular Garnets never pick up, and in most cases they must be floated in order for us to detect any magnetic attraction.

 Light orange and light green Grossular Garnets also fluoresce pink under a UV flashlight, while light orange Spessartine Garnets and green Andradite Garnets do not fluoresce.

 We always carry a magnetic wand and UV flashlight in our pocket when we intend to buy Garnets at a gem show, as sellers frequently misidentify Garnet species and varieties.

 On occasion, we can distinguish between 2 different varieties of Garnet within the same species using a magnetic wand.
-Chrome Pyrope and Standard Pyrope can look identical in reflected light, but Chrome Pyrope has less iron content and only shows a drag response (unless the gems are tiny, in which case they pick up).
+Chrome Pyrope and Standard Pyrope are red Garnets that can look identical in reflected light, but Chrome Pyrope has less iron content and only shows a drag response (unless the gems are tiny, in which case they pick up).
 Standard Pyrope gems of average size always pick up.

 Chrome Pyrope (Drag) &